Universal translator: The Hitchhiker's Guide to the Galaxy

-In the universe of The Hitchhiker's Guide to the Galaxy, universal translation is made possible by a small fish called a "babel fish".
-The fish is inserted into the auditory canal where it feeds off the mental frequencies of those speaking to its host.
-In turn it excretes a translation into the brain of its host.
+In the universe of The Hitchhiker's Guide to the Galaxy, universal translation is made possible by the babel fish, a small fish that is inserted into the auditory canal and feeds on mental frequencies.
+In turn, it creates translations into the brain of its host.

-The book remarks that, by allowing everyone to understand each other, the babel fish has caused more wars than anything else in the universe.

-The book also explains that the babel fish could not possibly have developed naturally and therefore proves the existence of God as its creator, which in turn proves the non-existence of God.
-Since God needs faith to exist, and this proof dispels the need for faith, this therefore causes God to vanish "in a puff of logic".

 Men in Black

-The Men in Black franchise possess a universal translator, which, as Agent K explains in the first film, Men in Black, they are not allowed to have because "human thought is so primitive, it's looked upon as an infectious disease in some of the better galaxies." remarking “That kinda makes you proud, doesn’t it?”
+The Men in Black franchise has a universal translator, which, as Agent K explains in the first film, Men in Black, the Men in Black are not allowed to use because "human thought is so primitive, it's looked upon as an infectious disease in some of the better galaxies".

 Neuromancer

-In William Gibson's novel Neuromancer, along with the other novels in his Sprawl trilogy, Count Zero and Mona Lisa Overdrive, devices known as "microsofts" are small chips plugged into "wetware" sockets installed behind the user's ear, giving them certain knowledge and/or skills as long as they are plugged in, such as the ability to speak another language.
-(The name is a combination of the words "micro" and "soft", and is not named after the software firm Microsoft.)
+In William Gibson's novel Neuromancer, along with the other novels in his Sprawl trilogy, Count Zero and Mona Lisa Overdrive, devices known as "microsofts" are small chips plugged into "wetware" sockets installed behind the user's ear, giving them certain knowledge or skills as long as they are plugged in, such as the ability to speak another language.
+The name is a combination of the words "micro" and "soft", and is not named after the software firm Microsoft.